adtork/Jeremy-Azure-lab/paas-over-vpn/README.md

 { "category": "AzureFirewallNetworkRule", "time": "2018-12-05T20:34:22.4850250Z", "resourceId": "/SUBSCRIPTIONS/xxxx/RESOURCEGROUPS/HUB/PROVIDERS/MICROSOFT.NETWORK/AZUREFIREWALLS/FW", "operationName": "AzureFirewallNetworkRuleLog", "properties": {"msg":"TCP request from 10.100.10.4:50072 to 52.241.88.84:443.
 Action: Allow"}}

-In case you are wondering what the 10.4.0.254/32 route is, that is the IP address that the gateways are using to establish the BGP adjacencies.
-Kind of a loopback interface in a router, if you will.

 # Conclusion